All WPS Safeguarding Policies and Procedures are updated on an annual basis - the most recent update was November 2nd 2022

 Please click on the blue link for information about online safety at WPS.

-Our teaching of PSHE ( Personal, Social and Health Education) enables children to be taught about personal safety, hygiene, feelings, emotions and to maintain healthy lifestyles.
+Our teaching of PSHCE ( Personal, Social and Health Citizenship and Economic Education) enables children to be taught about personal safety, hygiene, feelings, emotions and to maintain healthy lifestyles.
 This includes work about dental hygiene which is a local priority.

 SMSC (Spiritual, moral, social and cultural education) themes and messages are taught across all subjects ensuring our children develop a wider understanding of equality, develop empathy and a reflective approach to their daily lives.